PetrGlad/emmate/README.md

 * A feature absent in other midi editors I could get my hands on (both commercial and free ones): removing a piece of MIDI recording as one can remove a time fragment from PCM recording.
 For some odd reason DAW authors insist on handling MIDI recordings differently from PCM sound recordings.
 In some editors this is doable but cumbersome at best.
-* Playing/editing very long (up to about 25K of events) files.
+* Playing/editing very long (up to about 25K of playable events) files.
 Those files are usually recordings of real performances (e.g. from a MIDI keyboard).
 * Comfortable workflow with keyboard.
 * Allows making fine adjustments of notes and tempo.
 * Unlimited undo/redo.
 Never loose session data.
 Non destructive edits, do not override original files.